skienzmatishun/rippreport/content/p/cattle-gate-mega-site/index.md

 ---
-title: "CATTLE GATE MEGA-SITE"
+title: CATTLE GATE MEGA-SITE
 date: 2018-03-02
-thumbnail: "img/cattle-gate-mega-site.jpg"
+thumbnail: img/cattle-gate-mega-site.jpg
 categories:
 - freaky-friday
 tags:
 - mega-site
 authors:
 - ripp-report
+alttags: "Cow with open mouth, symbolizing lack of progress on Baldwin County Mega-site development"
 ---
 The Ripp Report has written about the Baldwin County Mega-site numerous times.
 In May last year we had an update on it’s sales status, nothing new.

 {{< socialpreview url="https://rippreport.com/p/economic-development-baldwin-county-style/" >}}